The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe

 \subsection{Independent validation through tSZ detection}

-In \citet{McAlpine2025}, the accuracy of the \manticorelocal reconstruction was confirmed, in part, through detailed object-by-object comparisons of prominent local clusters.
-Here we perform a complementary, population-level validation by testing whether the ensemble of posterior halo associations coincides with hot gas structures in the real Universe.
-We use stacking measurements of the thermal Sunyaev--Zel'dovich (tSZ) signal in the \textit{Planck} Compton-$y$ map (see \Cref{sect:stacking_procedure} for methodological details).
-The tSZ signal provides an entirely independent check: it traces hot baryonic gas in the intracluster medium rather than the galaxy distribution used to constrain \manticorelocal.
-A coherent decrement in the stacked map thus constitutes strong evidence that our inferred halo associations correspond to genuine massive structures.
+In \citet{McAlpine2025}, the accuracy of the \manticorelocal reconstruction was validated through detailed object-by-object comparisons of 14 prominent local clusters including Virgo, Coma, Perseus, and Norma.
+That analysis demonstrated: (i) positional accuracy exceeding the inference grid resolution, with median angular separations of $1$--$2^\circ$ compared to the $\sim 3$--$5^\circ$ voxel scale; (ii) mass posteriors consistent with multi-wavelength observational estimates for all 14 clusters, with coefficients of variation of $0.2$--$0.35$ for massive systems; and (iii) a reconstructed velocity field achieving the highest Bayesian evidence across five independent peculiar velocity catalogues.
+Limitations include increased positional uncertainty for nearby clusters with large peculiar velocities (e.g.\ Virgo) and one outlier (Hercules~A2147) with a slightly underestimated distance.
+Here we perform a complementary, population-level consistency check by testing whether the ensemble of posterior halo associations coincides with hot gas structures in the real Universe.
+We emphasize that this analysis is not intended to derive $Y$--$M$ scaling relations or perform a full cosmological tSZ study; rather, it serves as an independent sanity check that our associations are located where real clusters exist.
+We use stacking measurements of the thermal Sunyaev--Zel'dovich (tSZ) signal in the \textit{Planck} PR4 NILC Compton-$y$ map (see \Cref{sect:stacking_procedure} for methodological details).
+The tSZ field provides an entirely independent observable: it traces thermal pressure in the intracluster medium rather than the galaxy distribution that informs \manticorelocal.
+A coherent decrement in the stacked signal therefore provides supporting evidence that the inferred halo associations are spatially coincident with genuine massive structures.